i-MSCP/imscp/docs/Ubuntu/INSTALL.md

 all dialogs, you need to pass the `--reconfigure` option, without any argument, to the installer.

+You can have a look at the [preseeding template file](../preseed.pl) to know the default values used by the installer.

 ## Upgrade

 ### 1. Make sure to read the errata file